ballerina-platform/ballerina-lang/stdlib/auth/src/main/ballerina/auth/Module.md

-## Package Overview
+## Module Overview

-This package provides a set of default authentication store providers that can be extended to create new authentication store providers.
+This module provides a set of default authentication store providers that can be extended to create new authentication store providers.

 ### Authentication Store Provider